Albert Casuga

-Albert B. Casuga, (born 1943) is a Philippines-born Canadian writer. abiavsuzbssj He lives in Mississauga, Ontario, Canada, where he continues to write poetry, fiction, and criticism after his retirement from teaching.
+Albert B. Casuga, (born 1943) is a Filipino-born Canadian writer.
+He lives in Mississauga, Ontario, Canada, where he continues to write poetry, fiction, and criticism after his retirement from teaching.
 He served as an elected member of his region's school board.

 He has won awards for his works in Canada, the U.S.A., and the Philippines.
 His latest work, A Theory of Echoes and Other Poems was published February 2009 by the University of Santo Tomas Publishing House.
 He has authored books of poetry, short stories, literary theory and criticism.

 Biography

 Casuga was born in Baguio City, the Mountain Province during the Japanese occupation of the Philippines, and grew up in San Fernando, La Union, in the northern Philippines.
 He finished his elementary education in San Fernando Elementary School (Salutatorian), his secondary education at the La Union National High School (valedictorian, 1959).
 In high school, he served as editor-in-chief of the La Union TAB, the pioneer high school newspaper in the Philippines.
 He married his university classmate, Lourdes Veronica Casuga, with whom he had five children, and at this writing, a grandfather of nine.

 A graduate (English & Literature, magna cum laude, 1963) of the Royal and Pontifical University of St. Thomas (now University of Santo Tomas, Manila), he taught English and Literature at the Philippines' De La Salle University and San Beda College.
 He was editor of the Journal of Arts and Sciences in UST (1961–62), Graduate School Journal of UST (1964), Literary Editor of the San Beda College Journal (1965-1968), and Assistant Literary Editor of the UST's Varsitarian (1962).
 He worked as a journalist with the United Press International (1963–65), and arts writer at the defunct Philippines Herald in the 70s.
 As a senior writer of the Philippine literary diaspora in Canada, he worked as writer and editor at the Metroland Publishing Company, publishers of Harlequin books and the country's largest daily The Toronto Star.
 He taught communications courses at the International School of Business (Canada) of which he was concurrent Communications director at its Mississauga campus (1990–98).